exercism/javascript/exercises/concept/high-score-board/.docs/instructions.md

 // => { 'Dave Thomas': 0 }
 ```

-## 5. Add to a player's score
+## 4. Increase a player's score

 If a player finishes another game at the arcade hall, a certain amount of points will be added to the previous score on the board.
-Implement `addToScore`, which takes 3 parameters:
+Implement `updateScore`, which takes 3 parameters:

 - The first parameter is an existing score board object.
 - The second parameter is the name of the player whose score should be increased.